 The types and quantities of trash collected are recorded on data cards and forwarded to the Center for Marine Conservation, which compiles the information for all of the cleanups held in the country and around the world.
 This information helps identify the source of the debris and focus efforts on eliminating or reducing it.

 A recent marine debris five-year report released by the Ocean Conservancy found that general-source marine debris – trash that comes from both ocean- and land-based activities – increased across the United States by more than five percent each year.
 (This report can be seen at www.oceanconservancy.org.)

 The Ocean Conservancy supplies trash bags, data cards and brochures on marine debris.
 Delaware’s cleanup is co-sponsored by Delmarva Power, which provides collectable t-shirts for the participants.
-Another key sponsor is the Playtex Division of Energizer Personal Care, which provides gloves, and Waste Management, which hauls trash and recyclables.
+Other key sponsors are the Playtex Division of Energizer Personal Care, which provides gloves, and Waste Management, which hauls trash and recyclables.
 DNREC is responsible for organizing the event, recruiting volunteers, distributing supplies, ensuring trash removal and tabulating all the data collected.